Jona283011/JonaAPITest/README.md

 [How to see cluecumber report](https://vimeo.com/1011063547)

-I've added the java-unit reporter to have better visibility of tests that have passed or failed
+I've added the java-unit reporter to have better visibility of tests that have passed or failed.

 <img src="images/report.png" alt="Run scenario" width="300"/>